 “It’s just not an issue for me, and I’m not planning to get engaged in the issue.”

-Canberra man Chris Csabs (pictured, below) is one survivor of a “gay conversion” therapy program, and his petition against the practice has attracted 43,000 signatures since March.
+Canberra man Chris Csabs (pictured, below) is one survivor of a “gay conversion” therapy program.
+His petition against the practice has attracted 43,000 signatures since March.

 “The message I got was that there was something wrong with me, that there was a malevolent spirit somewhere inside affecting my sexuality.